integralfx/TempSensor/docs/LCD.md

 ## Initialisation

-The LCD will automatically initialise on bootup.

-The data size (4 or 8 bits), number of lines and character font must be set during this phase.
-They can not changed after.
+The LCD must be initialised before use.

+This involves setting the interface 4 times with various delays then setting the number of lines and font.
+They can not changed after initialisation.

 ## Polymorphism using CRTP